 Maiden voyage: August 2022

-The 3,215-passenger Norwegian Pr1ma, launching in Europe next summer, will get your adrenaline flowing.
+The 3,215-passenger Norwegian Prima, launching in Europe this summer before heading to the Caribbean in November 2022, will get your adrenaline flowing.
 It includes a three-story, 1,378-foot electric go-kart racing track (the fleet’s largest), high-speed dueling racing water slides, and a 10-story free-fall slide (you don’t get wet on this one) that starts with a floor that opens, and then you fall and fall.
 A new-design theater will host the Tony-nominated Summer: The Donna Summer Musical, then morph into a Vegas-style, technology-driven dance club that will also host audience-participation game shows — such as an oceangoing version of The Price Is Right — on real show sets and with prizes.

 Insider tip: Enjoy classic games in exciting new ways, thanks to high-tech wizardry — and win prizes.
 On a mini-golf course, scorekeeping is automated, with technology knowing which ball belongs to whom.
 On hole No. 4, answering a trivia question correctly earns you an advantage (the length to the hole shrinks).
 While adults will be asked an adult question, kids might be quizzed about a TikTok star, or something else the younger set will know.
 Smart darts automatically keep score in a game of darts.

-What you’ll pay: From $799 per person (double occupancy) for a five-night cruise to Mexico from Port Canaveral in December 2022.
+What you’ll pay: From $949 per person (double occupancy) for a seven-night western Caribbean cruise from Port Canaveral in January 2023.

 For a Splurge